chen-ye/dr-eds/HOWTO.md

 ## What you need

 ### Hardware
 1. Some kind of Blutooth sniffing device.
-For example: [Holyiot nRF52840 USB dongle](https://vi.aliexpress.com/item/1005004708842967.html)
+For example: [Holyiot nRF52840 USB dongle](https://vi.aliexpress.com/item/1005004708842967.html) - please contact seller to send corrected hardware dongle!
-2. Original magnetic charging cable or replacement like: [Magnetic Charging Cable USB](https://vi.aliexpress.com/item/1005005089724589.html)
+2. Original magnetic charging cable or replacement like: [Magnetic Charging Cable USB](https://vi.aliexpress.com/item/1005005089724589.html) - be sure to purchase correct cable - 2.5mm-8mm NS!
+Check polarity with DMM before using it - reverse polarity may (always) damage your RD!
 3. Power bank or USB charger

 ### Software